Considering Deadlift Frequency

 I think in a beginner, there is importance in frequently performing the same movement repeatedly, for a number of reasons.

-As for me, I’m still enjoying my newbie-gains, so I’ll be deadlifting with decent frequency.
-Soon, I plan on keeping the deadlifts at once a week, with accessory lifts performed throughout the lift.
+For me, I’m still enjoying my post-recovery newbie-gains, so I’ll be deadlifting with decent frequency.
+Soon after, I plan on keeping the deadlifts at once a week, with accessory lifts performed throughout the lift.
 Speed, grip strength, depth strength, and lumbar strength are attributes to be addressed with these accessory lifts.
 Interestingly enough, sandbag cleans incorporate all of these, except for lumbar strength.
 Looks like I need to make heavier sandbags for the upcoming months, huh?